rdiankov/openrave/docs/en/tutorials/openravepy_examples.rst

   taskmanip.CloseFingers()
   robot.WaitForController(0)

-Verifying a Trajectory
+Returning a Trajectory
 ----------------------

-Verify a trajectory to a grasp without executing anything.
+Get a trajectory to a grasp before executing it.

 .. code-block:: python